kobibar/OpenAI.recipe.old/TopologyAPI.md

 ```

 ## Limitations
-- SHARP Aggregation Manager must run with reservation mode enabled
+- SHARP Aggregation Manager must run with reservation mode enabled (will be removed in UFM Appliance v4.5.1)
   - Topology API can only query topology information from set of ports (GUIDs) that are in the same reservation.